dfinity/examples/motoko/ios-notifications/README.md

     1. This show's a confirmation dialog, informing the user that the app would like to authenticate using the internet identity domain
 1. After authentication happens a local callback that only happens inside the device with the custom [app scheme](https://developer.apple.com/documentation/xcode/defining-a-custom-url-scheme-for-your-app) is made
 1. App receives this callback and injects the `delegation` and `key` into the local [WKWebView](https://developer.apple.com/documentation/webkit/wkwebview)
-1. The webview reloads and the user is now authenticated, since authentication uses indexeddb it continuous to work after the user closes the app (respecting the expiration time of the session, max is 30 days)
+1. The webview reloads and the user is now authenticated, since authentication uses indexeddb it continues to work after the user closes the app (expiration time of the session is kept, max is 30 days)

 **Example of how this can be handled:**